 If I could travel anywhere, I would go to...*

 Luzern, Switzerland.
 My family and I always go here whenever we visit Europe.
-What makes it memorable is the lake, which has a peaceful atmosphere, and the breezy wind made it my favorite.
-In addition, there’s a baguette sandwich shop that sells amazing chicken sandwiches.
+What made it memorable was the lake, which had a peaceful atmosphere, and the breezy wind made it my favorite.
+In addition, there was a baguette sandwich shop that sold amazing chicken sandwiches.

 The most interesting fact I ever learned from research was...*

 Power to weight ratio is a thing.
 An 800 kg car with 300 horsepower can beat a 1700 kg car with 600 hp.
 The higher the ratio, the faster and quicker it could get to higher speeds.
-This fact broke my initial thought that a car must be quick to win a race, which makes it an interesting fact for me.
+This fact contradicted my initial misconception that a car must be quick to win a race, which makes it an interesting fact for me.

 In addition to my major, my academic interests include...*